noiseprotocol/noise_spec/noise.md

 parties abort the handshake if they receive a static public key from the other party which they don't trust.

-Note that this section only considers identity leakage through static public key fields in handshakes.
+This section only considers identity leakage through static public key fields in handshakes.
 Of course, the identities of Noise participants might be exposed through other means, including payload fields, traffic analysis, or metadata such as IP addresses.